rust-secure-code/cargo-auditable/README.md

 target/release/examples/json-to-toml dependency-tree.json | cargo audit -f -
 ```

-You can also use the `auditable-extract` crate to write your own tools that consume this info.
+The `auditable-extract` crate allows your own tools to easily consume this info.

 ## How to make your crate auditable